Sonny Boy (TV series): Critical reception

 Sonny Boy has received favorable reviews, having been called one of the best anime of its season and of its year, and it has been noted as particularly original within the isekai genre.
 Comic Book Resourcess Maria Remizova considered the series to be the best modern anime overlooked by audiences, writing that it "encapsulates the allure of anime's more bizarre and experimental side, utilizing unconventional storytelling and visual techniques to craft a perfect mystery narrative", and further explaining that, while confusing at first, the story became very rewarding as it developed.
 Evan D. Mullicane from Screen Rant proposed that Sonny Boy was a deconstruction of the main theme of isekai, writing that "Far from the fun getaway of many isekai anime, Sonny Boy's This World keeps its residents as captives and prevents them from growing", thus making a critique of the escapism that is ever-present in the genre.
-In Den of Geek, Vernieda Vergara commented on the non-standard storytelling of the anime, remarking how the series did not offer clear-cut answers to all the mysteries that the characters encountered, and even though that might put some people off, it offered "something fresh and unique", that stood in contrast with the more straightforward mainstream blockbuster animes that came out the same year.
+In Den of Geek, Vernieda Vergara commented on the non-standard storytelling of the anime, remarking how the series did not offer clear-cut answers to all the mysteries that the characters encountered, and even though that might put some people off, it offered "something fresh and unique", that stood in contrast with the more straightforward mainstream blockbuster anime that came out the same year.
 Colliders David Lynn commented that although some initial parallels to Lord of the Flies could be drawn, the series "expands far beyond simple comparisons to its inspirations" addressing many different social and philosophical topics, and "ultimately challenging its characters to consider the very purpose of life".
 Lynn also noted that while the non-traditional narrative might be a major turn off for some, the series still offered compelling stories without falling into "despondent nihilism".

 Sonny Boy has been praised for its original production, featuring a very distinctive style of animation and surreal visual elements.
 Lynn commended how the animation work helped to accentuate the otherworldly settings of the series, calling it "a poster child for productions that can only be done justice in animation".
 Mullicane called it "one of the most gorgeous-looking anime of the past few years", commending the way that the animation helps to relate a "deeply personal story".
 Ayaan Shams Siddiquee from The Daily Star commented on its "[b]reath-taking visuals, art, and animation", which he found "more realistic and surreal than most modern anime", also complimenting the use of its "eccentric soundtrack" interspersed within the silence.